VIVEKraj1624/appnacollege-demo/README.md

 # appnacollege-demo
-This is My first Repositry
+This is My first Repository